 The storm valve kit, which prevents the intrusion of air during high winds.
 This is not always needed, depending on where it is installed, which side/area of the house, and the typical weather patterns.
 The system automatically detects high winds, and also closes the valve when turned to zero flow rate.

 The HEPA filter kit.
-HEPA filters are the best filters, equivalent to approximately MERV-13 and remove greater than 99.97% of all particulates from the air, including smoke, smog and pollen.
+HEPA filters are the best filters, and remove greater than 99.97% of all particulates from the air, including smoke, smog and pollen.
 Great for allergies or areas with problems from wildfire smoke or smog.
 A range of widely available filters can be used, so you will not get stuck unable to source compatible filters.